saurabhkr4/Ultron1.0/README.md

 •	It gives the count of Clock Cycles in Forwarding and Non-Forwarding mode.

-•	It Tells the gives the count of Stalls in Forwarding and Non-Forwarding mode.
+•	It Tells the count of Stalls in Forwarding and Non-Forwarding mode.

 •	It prints the memory elements after execution of the Program.